willph/evolutionApi_chatwoot_docker/README.md

 # DONATE

-If you want to help us with any amount, send it to will.phelipe@gmail.com PIX or PayPal
+If you want to help us with any amount, send it to will.phelipe@gmail.com PayPal or https://ko-fi.com/wilmerson

 _If you need any further assistance, don't hesitate to ask._